hugoassisj/movingRobots/README.md

 # movingRobots

-Threads concurrency and synchronization example.
+Threads concurrency and synchronization example, written in C++ using Qt.

 # Instructions